ossd-sp22/project-evaluation/ohmyzsh.md

 **What is the purpose of the project:**

-Makes using terminal much easier to manuvear and more beautiful with hundreds of plugins.
+Makes using terminal much easier to maneuver and more beautiful with hundreds of plugins.

 **How easy was it to find information about contributing on the website?**